Hilicot/Sphere_Topologies/README.md

 1. ##### Random Sphere

     This is not a good topology: you need many points and the surface has areas of much higher density then others.
-    This could be solved with a stronger pseudo-random generator, but it would still be bad The faces can be easily generated with Delauney Triangulation
+    This could be solved with a stronger pseudo-random generator, but it would still be bad.
+    The faces can be easily generated with Delauney Triangulation

          ```